Welcome to this instructional guide on our recommended method of pairing two Clear Flow Beams to create a point-to-point connection.

 Please note - when adding a wireless bridge to an existing network you need to make sure it is in the same range as the router.**

-On this page you will assign your Beam with a WiFi name and password to broadcast, this WiFi will be used by the second unit to identify and form a bridge.
+On this page you will assign your Beam with a WiFi name and password to broadcast, these details will be used by the second unit to identify and form a bridge.

 Enter your desired WiFi details in the SSID and password fields then select Europe from the Country drop-down menu, ensure channel is set to auto before clicking 'Finish'.